 *Your dog must test NEGATIVE for Leptospirosis 30 days before departure (typically a titer test)

 *Banned breeds: Pitbull Terrier or American Staffordshire Terrier are prohibited from entering the country (GRR, since I grew up with the sweetest Pitbull, I can attest that no breed is deemed “dangerous” – it’s all about the humans who raised them to be aggressive)

 *Your dog can bypass quarantine if he/she doesn’t show any sign of illness (WOOF, this is a HUGE win!)

-With that barked, dogs are only allowed to travel in the cargo hold at Thai Airways (except for legitimate service animals). 🙁 Therefore, unless you must absolutely travel with your dog, I do NOT recommend transporting your dog via cargo where baggage is stored.
+With that barked, dogs are only allowed to travel in the cargo hold at Thai Airways (except for legitimate service animals). 🙁 Therefore, unless you must absolutely travel with your dog or can find another airline offering a direct flight to Bangkok, I do NOT recommend transporting your dog via cargo where baggage is stored.

 For more information on dog travel to Thailand, put your furry paw HERE!